NAME OF ORGANISATION

 Australian Classification of Health Interventions available from link on this page AIHW ACHI

-The locations of all private health establishments have been coded according to the Australian Standard Geographical Classification (State/territory and Capital City Rest of State breakdown provided for some data items).
-For the 2010-2011 collection, PHEC provided State/territory, Capital City Rest of State breakdown and a division into Metro & Rural based on ASGS to enable a data comparison between the two classifications.
-For the 2011-12 collection onwards, the Capital City Rest of State breakdown was removed.
+The locations of all private health establishments had been coded according to the Australian Standard Geographical Classification (State/territory and Capital City/Rest of State breakdown provided for some data items).
+From 2010-11 the new Australian Statistical Geography Standard (ASGS) was introduced.
+PHEC provided data on both classifications for one yea (2010-2011) to enable a data comparison between the two classifications.
+For the 2011-12 collection onwards, the Capital City/ Rest of State breakdown was removed, replaced with a Metro/Rural split.

 Other concepts (summary)